Skip to main content

 Enhanced migration support

 When a canister has a [canisters.<name>.migrations] section in mops.toml, mops check-stable automatically injects the --enhanced-migration flag when generating stable type signatures.
-If the stable check fails and [migrations] is configured, a hint is shown suggesting to create a new migration.

 Passing flags to the Motoko compiler